knode/meetups/oklahoma-city-ok-usa/okcjs.md

 ### Lunch Talks

 Talks are held on the third Tuesday of every month.
-Our presentations vary from one talk (35-45 minutes), two talks (25-35 minutes), or lightning talks once every quarter (5-10 minutes).
+Our presentations vary from one talk (35-45 minutes), two talks (25-35 minutes), and lightning talks once every quarter (5-10 minutes).
 Everyone is encouraged to ask questions.
 All skill levels and skill sets are welcome.
 We strive to provide our community with a safe and friendly environment, conductive to learning, fellowship, and friendship.
-This is our community, let's grow it together.
+This is our community, let's grow it together!

 ### Eat and Drink

 Our sponsors provide sodas and pizza or tacos each month.
-(Amanda brings cookie cake for Jesse's February birthday.)

 ### Becoming a Speaker

-We accept talk proposals through [email](mailto:oklahomacityjavascript@gmail.com), [twitter](twitter.com/okcjs), or you can talk to us in person.
+We accept talk proposals through [email](mailto:oklahomacityjavascript@gmail.com), [twitter](https://twitter.com/okcjs), or you can talk to us in person.

 ### Thunder Plains JS Conference